Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Endgame

 and

-respectively, with each ramification cycle swapping the two sheets, unless $A_1^2 = 4C_1$ (respectively, unless $A_2^2 = 4C_2$).
-The last equation is ramified at $\pm 2$ and $\infty.$ As long as none of the ramification points of the first three equations are $\pm2$, and as long as each of the first three equations has a ramification point not shared by any of the other equations, it is trivial that the product of the monodromy groups of each ramified cover acts transitively on the product of the sheets, and so the curve is irreducible.
-As in the proof of Proposition \ref{endgameIrreducibility}, $\pm 2$ is not a root of $f_2(\tilde y)$ unless $A = \pm C$, in which case acting on $C_2(\tilde y)$ by $\tau\circ V_3$ instead of $V_1\circ V_3$ gives a transitive action, and we may remove the first equation from the system entirely.
+respectively, with each ramification cycle swapping the two sheets, unless $A_1^2 = -4C_1$ (respectively, unless $A_2^2 = -4C_2$).
+The last equation is ramified at $\pm 2$ and $\infty.$

+The first three double covers are not ramified at $\infty$, so that as long as none of the ramification points of the first three equations are $\pm2$, and as long as each of the first three equations has a ramification point not shared by any of the other equations, it is trivial that the product of the monodromy groups of each ramified cover acts transitively on the product of the sheets, and so the curve is irreducible.
+As in the proof of Proposition \ref{endgameIrreducibility}, $\pm 2$ is not a root of $f_2(\tilde y)$ unless $A = \pm C$, in which case acting on $C_2(\tilde y)$ by $\tau\circ V_3$ instead of $V_1\circ V_3$, and demanding that $-\tilde{y}$ has maximal order if $A = C\neq 0$ as in the proof of Proposition \ref{endgame} gives a transitive action, and we may remove the first equation from the system entirely.

 Now, $A_1$ and $C_1$ are rational functions of $x$, each with denominator $x^2 - 4$ and with numerators of degree 1 and 2, respectively, and similarly $A_2$ and $C_2$ are rational functions of $z'$, each with denominator $z'^2 - 4$ and with numerators of degree 1 and 2, respectively.
-Thus, by avoiding $O(1)$ values of $x$ and $z'$, we may ensure $A_1^2 \neq 4C_1$ and $A_2^2 \neq C_2.$ Similarly, we shall show that for all but $O(1)$ values of $x$ and all but $O(1)$ values of $z'$, $\pm 2$ is not a ramification point of the cover associated to the the second and third equations, nor are any of the roots of $f_2(\tilde y).$ Indeed, the condition for fixed $c$ to be a ramification point of the cover associated to the second equation has the shape
+Thus, by avoiding $O(1)$ values of $x$ and $z'$, we may ensure $A_1^2 \neq -4C_1$ and $A_2^2 \neq -4C_2.$ Similarly, we shall show that for all but $O(1)$ values of $x$ and all but $O(1)$ values of $z'$, $\pm 2$ is not a ramification point of the cover associated to the second and third equations, nor are any of the roots of $f_2(\tilde y).$ Indeed, the condition for fixed $c$ to be a ramification point of the cover associated to the second equation has the shape

 which simplifies to